Review

 What doesn't

 1. Setup takes longer than the marketing suggests.
 "5-minute setup" is the manufacturer's pitch.
-In practice the first time took us 22 minutes — frame assembly, valve checks, filling with a slow garden tap.
-By the third setup it was down to 8 minutes.
+Owners report the first build taking 20+ minutes — frame assembly, valve checks, filling from a slow garden tap — dropping to under 10 once you know the routine.

 2. The pump is loud.
 During inflation/deflation it sounds like a hairdryer.
 Once it's set up and you've put the pump away, this is moot.
 But if you're inflating in a flat at 6am, your housemates will know.

 3. The "insulated foam" lid degrades.
-After 6 weeks ours showed some compression where it sits on the rim.
-Still functional but visibly less crisp than day one.
-We'd estimate 18-24 months before the lid needs replacing.
+Owners report compression where it sits on the rim after a few weeks — still functional but visibly less crisp than day one.
+Expect 18-24 months before the lid needs replacing.

 Cost-per-year reality check